yegor256/rultor/src/jekyll/_posts/2014/jul/2014-07-13-reference.md

 Rultor is configured solely through the YAML `.rultor.yml` file stored in the root directory of your Github repository.
 There is no control or management panel.
 Everything you want to say to Rultor is placed into your `.rultor.yml` file.
-This file may be empty but it must exist.
+The file is mandatory, but all content is optional.

 This page contains a complete reference of YAML instructions in alphabetic order.